allenai/pnp/README.md

 ```

 `pnp` then represents a function that takes some neural network
-parameters and returns a distribution over the possible values of `xn`
+parameters and returns a distribution over possible values of `xn`
-(which depends on the values of intermediate choices).
-We can evaluate
+(which in turn depends on the values of intermediate choices).
+We can
-`pnp` by running inference, which simulatenously runs the forward pass
+evaluate `pnp` by running inference, which simulatenously runs the
-of the network and performs probabilistic inference.
+forward pass of the network and performs probabilistic inference.

 The `choose` operator defines a distribution over a list of values: